 Matte paint finish

-Matte is often chosen when the priority is a softer look and better hiding power.
+Matte is often chosen when the priority is a softer look and better hiding power, making it ideal for bedrooms, formal living areas, and older homes with uneven surfaces.
 It can help reduce the visibility of minor surface imperfections, patching lines, or uneven older walls.
 Matte usually works well in bedrooms, formal living areas, ceilings, and older homes where the walls are not perfectly flat.

 Low sheen paint finish